khaledghobashy/uraeus_smbd/README.md

 if pkg_path not in sys.path:
     sys.path.append(pkg_path)

-# the package can now be imported as asurt, e.g. :
+# the package can now be imported as smbd, e.g. :
 # from smbd.interfaces.scripting import standalone_topology
 ```